 Chakras are a concept from Hinduism.
-In Hindu belief, there is a mirror spiritual body similar to the idea of a soul in the west.
-The spiritual body exists alongside our physical body.
-Chakras are said to be vortices of energy in that etheric spiritual body.
-Upon death, the spirit body is believed to leave the physical body and enter a new physical body in the process or rebirth.
-This is the basic Hindu concept of reincarnation.
+According to Hindu belief, a spiritual body lives inside a human being’s physical body.
+The spiritual body is believed to exist alongside our physical body.
+Chakras are said to be vortices of energy within that etheric spiritual body.
+Upon death, the spirit body is believed to leave the physical body and enter a new physical body in the process of reincarnation, or rebirth.
 Chakras are generally associated with 7 areas of the body: the root, sacral, solar plexus, heart, throat, third eye and crown.

 Chakra theories and practices have become popular in the west in recent years due to the New Age and Yoga movements.
-Today chakra meditations, chakra toning, chakra music, chakra art are a big part of spiritual and yogic practices in the west.
-Chakra visualizations are key to yoga and meditation practices and enjoyed by many.
+Today chakra meditations, chakra toning, chakra music, chakra art are part of spiritual and yogic practices in the west.
+Chakra visualizations are part of some yoga and meditation practices.

 I have studied chakra meditation from Buddhist and Bon meditation masters.
 These traditions are quite different from the Hindu belief, as they do not believe in literal chakras of energy inside your body.
-In these traditions, chakras are not thought of as a literal fact, but as tools for meditation.
-They are visualizations and not to be considered as a real part of our anatomy or being.
-In Buddhist and Bon belief, to give the chakras too much thought is a mistake.
+In these traditions, chakras are not thought of as a literal fact, but as visualization tools for meditation.
+They are images in our mind and not to be considered as real or as a literal part of our anatomy.
+In Buddhist and Bon belief, to give the chakras a lot of thought is a mistake.
 It is considered a form of grasping, or worse, delusion, to believe they are real.
 They can be part of meditation practice if they are recognized as “skillful means,” techniques to help improve one’s meditation.

 How do singing bowls relate to chakras?
 How does sound relate to chakras?
 How did all of it start?

-In Asia, people sometimes say “the sound clears your chakras,” meaning sound and vibration is helpful to your spiritual being.
+In Asia, people sometimes say “the sound clears your chakras,” meaning sound and vibration is helpful to your life.
 You can feel the vibration of a singing bowl.
 It feels great and people search for ways to describe the experience.
 “I can feel it clearing my chakras” is a way of describing the feeling.
 It means they are feeling something and they like the feeling.
-Then they are applying their experience through the filter of the belief in chakras and spirit bodies.
+Then they interpret their experience through their belief in chakras and spirit bodies.
 It’s similar to the western expression “It’s good for your soul,” or “it feeds my soul.”
-It’s not meant literally, but people often take the ideas very literally.
+It’s not necessarily a literal fact, but people often take the ideas very literally.

 When Westerners started selling singing bowls, this nice saying “It’s good for your chakras” was morphed into “chakra tones.”
-The idea that certain tones are good for anatomical chakras became a big marketing tool.
-The idea was only used relating to selling singing bowls.
-It has never been applied to any other vehicle.
+The idea that certain musical tones are good for chakras became a big marketing tool.
+The chakra tone idea was mainly used to sell singing bowls.
 The belief in chakra tones is so widespread that almost all singing bowl websites and books talk about it.
 In fact, I’m one of the few singing bowl sellers that does not make a claim about “chakra tones.”
 I will go further to say there is no such thing as chakra tones.
-I do not believe in a spirit body or in chakras.
-I’m Buddhist and the Buddhist idea of non-self and non-soul is contrary to the idea of literal chakras.
-I think chakras are a concept.
-They can be a useful visualization and support to meditation but they do not exist as literal part of our anatomy.
-According to my experience and beliefs, concepts are deluding and distracting.
+I do not believe in a reincarnating spirit body, chakras or chakra tones.

+In my experience and beliefs, concepts can be deluding and distracting.
 Chakras are a concept, sometimes a very vivid one, invented in the mind.
-Buddhism teaches freedom from concepts and impositions of the mind.
-Due to my own beliefs I tend to think of such concepts as obstacles.
+Buddhism teaches freedom from concepts and other impositions of the mind.
+Due to my own beliefs, I tend to think of concepts like chakras as obstacles.

-However, chakras can be useful as a practice.
+However, chakras can be useful in meditation practice.
 The idea can open the door to new spiritual insight.
-Meditation tools like chakras, symbols and mantras can be very useful in our spiritual development.
-However, they are not the end.
+Meditation tools like chakras, symbols and mantras can directly aid spiritual development.
+However, they are not the end or a goal.
 They are only steps on the path.
-They should not be taken so seriously.
+They should not be taken literally or seriously.
 When it comes to chakras and singing bowls, it’s mostly marketing.
 There really are no chakra tones.
 Sellers who claim otherwise are using the idea to sell a product.
 It’s a sales tactic.
 Period.

-The truth is that singing bowls can vibrate us in surprising and unexpected ways.
-One bowl may vibrate many areas of the body and different people may have a different response to the same bowl.
+The truth is that singing bowls can vibrate you in surprising and unexpected ways.
+One bowl can vibrate many areas of the body – not just one.
+Forget chakra tones – the truth is much more complex and interesting.